 Credits in economics

 Applicants should have gained a sufficient number of credits in economics.
-The eligibility criteria on the credits acquired in economics depends on a combination of two dimensions: i) number of credits; ii) type of subjects taken (a sufficient knowledge of micro- and macro-economics is compulsory; other subjects such as public economics, international economics are also desirable).
+The eligibility criteria on the credits acquired in economics depends on a combination of two dimensions: i) number of credits (at least the equivalent of a full semester of studies); ii) type of subjects taken (a sufficient knowledge of micro- and macro-economics is compulsory; other subjects such as public economics, international economics are also desirable).
 For students with a BA not in economics but in related studies (business, accounting, finance, international relations etc.) the evaluation by the selection committee might be on a case by case based on the transcript of records.

 I obtained my bachelor’s degree in a subject other than economics, can I still apply?

-As long as there is some knowledge of Economics this is not a problem.
+As long as there is some knowledge of Economics this is not a problem but the number of credits in economics should be adequate (see above).
 An evaluation based on the transcript of records will be done by the EGEI selection committee.

 As a proof of your english proficiency you can either provide a standard certificate (IELTS, TOEFL etc.) or give to the EGEI selection committee proof of your proficiency in a different way (for instance no certificate is required if you earned a degree fully taught in English language; in this case we will check your proficiency with an interview)

 If you do not have a standard certification, given the difficulties related to the pandemics, you might still apply and inform us – in the online application – that you opt for an interview with the EGEI selection committee.

 Official traslation of diploma and transcript of records

 The formal verification of all official documents is not required at the application stage (for the selection of Erasmus Mundus scholarship holders) but will be compulsory for enrollment at a later point.